 6. Focus on Culture

 Your organizational culture may be resistant to change due to a history of poorly executed projects.
 On the other hand, your organizational culture may be open to change but misaligned with the project goals.
-In either case, cultural change is essential and should be incorporated into your change management plan.
+In either case, cultural change is essential for digital transformation and should be incorporated into your change management plan.

 If your organizational culture is already welcoming of organizational change, you can use this to your advantage.
 For example, when communicating with employees you can highlight how the proposed changes align with the organizational culture.
 This can help drive brand loyalty and encourage even the most resistant employees to embrace change.